millicast/millicast-sdk/RELEASING.md

 RC releases are published to NPM under the `next` tag, allowing users to test pre-release versions.

+### TODO
+Need to re-add a workflow/logic to follow this.
+Perform this manually if needed.

 ### Steps

 1. **Ensure your changes are merged to `main`**